MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 ## Understand Toolkit updates to your project

- Teams Toolkit does the following modifications to the `bot` or `api` folder based on your selections:
+ Teams Toolkit modifies `bot` or `api` folder based on your selections:

 1. Generate `{your_api_alias}.js/ts` file.
 The file initializes an API client for your API and exports the API client.